 Click on Download Zip to download the OpenStack Canary archive to your local machine.

-Once the download has been completed, unzip the file to a storage location on your local machine.
-There is 1 file with a .qcow2 extension in the Zip archive.
+Once the download is completed, unzip the file to a storage location on your local machine.
+There is 1 file with a .qcow2 extension in the ZIP archive.

 Open the OpenStack Horizon UI and navigate to the "Images" page.